Azure/azure-sdk-for-js/sdk/personalizer/ai-personalizer-rest/README.md

 ### Install the `@azure-rest/ai-personalizer` package

-Install the Azure Generated client REST client library for JavaScript with `npm`:
+Install the Azure Personalizer client REST client library for JavaScript with `npm`:

 ```bash
 npm install @azure-rest/ai-personalizer
 ```

-### Create and authenticate a `GeneratedClient`
+### Create and authenticate a `PersonalizerClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the